microsoft/fabrikate/docs/commands.md

 $ fab set --subcomponent "myapp.mysubcomponent" data.replicas=5
 ```

-Sets the subkey "replicas" in the key 'data' equal to 5 in the 'common' config (the default) for the subcomponent 'mysubcomponent' of the subcomponent 'myapp'.
+Sets the subkey "replicas" in the key 'data' equal to 5 in the 'common' config (the default) for the subcomponent 'mysubcomponent' of the subcomponent 'myapp', but raises an error via the --no-new-config-keys switch if doing so would create new config.

 ```sh
 $ fab set --subcomponent "myapp.mysubcomponent" data.replicas=5 --no-new-config-keys
 ```

-Use the --no-new-config-keys switch to prevent the creation of new config.

 ## version